sanyer/ghostty/CONTRIBUTING.md

 **Note that AI _assistance_ does not equal AI _generation_**.
 We require a significant amount of human accountability, involvement and interaction even within AI-assisted contributions.
-Contributors are required to be able to understand the AI-assisted output, and be able to reason with it and answer critical questions about it.
+Contributors are required to be able to understand the AI-assisted output, reason with it and answer critical questions about it.
 Should a PR see no visible human accountability and involvement, or it is so broken that it requires significant rework to be acceptable, **we reserve the right to close it without hesitation**.

 **In addition, we currently restrict AI assistance to code changes only.**
 No AI-generated media, e.g. artwork, icons, videos and other assets is